Vaccines against Ebola Virus disease

 The devastating 2013-2015 outbreak of Ebola Virus disease in West Africa provided the impetus for acceleration of multiple programmes of Ebola Vaccine development.

-One of the Ebola vaccine development programmes employed a schedule in which two different vaccines were given in a ‘prime/boost’ schedule.
-Both of these vaccines used a ‘viral vector’ technology, in which genes encoding for key Ebola virus proteins were inserted into non-replicating, non-pathogenic viruses: adenovirus 26 (Ad26) and modified vaccinia Anakara MVA).
+Completed Ebola vaccine studies One of the Ebola vaccine development programmes studied two different vaccines given in a ‘prime/boost’ schedule.
+Both of these vaccines used a ‘viral vector’ technology, in which genes encoding for key Ebola virus proteins were inserted into non-replicating (multiplying), non-pathogenic viruses: adenovirus 26 (Ad26) and modified vaccinia Ankara MVA).

-The first-in-human, ‘Phase 1’, study was conducted from December 2014 to May 2016, and enrolled 87 participants.
-The results from this study showed that immunisation with Ad26.Zeboc is able to stimulate an immune response that is then boosted by administration of MVA-BN-Filo.
+The first-in-human Phase1 study, EVE, was conducted from December 2014 to May 2016, and enrolled 87 participants.
+The results from this study showed that immunisation with AD.26-ZEBOV Ad26.Zeboc is able to stimulate an immune response that is then boosted by administration of MVA-BN-Filo.
 No significant safety concerns were raised.